jerrymarvis1/alx-pre_course/README.md

 my first readme
-i am updating this readme file as instructed
+i am updating this readme file as instructed in the task